 Connor Lawless

-I am a fifth year PhD candidate at Cornell studying Operations Research and Information Engineering, where I am fortunate enough to be advised by Oktay Gunluk .
+I am currently a postdoc at Stanford Management Science & Engineering advised by Madeleine Udell and Ellen Vitercik.
+Previously, I did my PhD at Cornell in Operations Research and Information Engineering, where I was fortunate enough to be advised by the incomparable Oktay Gunluk .

 My work leverages tools from computational integer programming to build scalable algorithms for interpretable and fair machine learning.
 Prior to joining Cornell, I completed my undergraduate at the University of Toronto studying industrial engineering and spent a year working at the Royal Bank of Canada building deep reinforcement learning based trade execution algorithms.
 I was also lucky enough to spend the summer of 2021 working remotely with the Applied AI group at IBM research on interpretable clustering, and the summer of 2023 working at Microsoft Research with the Human Understanding and Empathy Group and the Office of Applied Research on LLMs for Constraint Programming.